 For many new, small, and growing drywall contractors access to working capital creates a real financial headache.
 With this problem, there are two items to consider:

 #1 – Expenses

-Your employees, vendors, subs and suppliers have their own payment terms and if you don’t pay them on time you risk loosing them.
+Your employees, vendors, subs, and suppliers have their own payment terms, and if you don’t pay them on time you risk losing them.

 Banks have not been lending to drywall contractors so where else can you turn if you don’t have enough working capital on hand to cover all your expenses?
-One option to consider is construction invoice factoring, also known as accounts receivable factoring.
-With invoice factoring for drywall contractors, a factoring company could provide you with immediate access to working capital by using your unpaid invoices as collateral.
-Invoice factoring is often a perfect match for new, small and growing drywall contractors because all you need are credit worthy commercial clients, as factoring companies look at the credit history of your clients and not your business.
+One option to consider is construction accounts receivable financing, also known as AR factoring.
+With accounts receivable financing, drywall contractors can work with a factoring company to provide immediate access to working capital by using your unpaid invoices as collateral. accounts receivable financing is often a perfect match for new, small, and growing drywall contractors because all you need are credit-worthy commercial clients, as factoring companies look at the credit history of your clients and not your business.

 For drywall contractors who choose to work with a factoring company, the process is quite easy.
 There is typically a short application process, which can take only a few days or weeks depending on how quickly you supply the needed documents.
 Once the application process is complete, each time you submit an invoice for an approved client, you get the funds within hours.
 All you have to do is submit a copy of your invoice to the factoring company when you submit the original invoice to your client.

 Want to learn more?
 Let’s talk so we can show you the power of accounts receivable financing for your drywall business.Back to blog